Updated March 18, 2023

 - Reseaux IP Europeens Network Coordination Centre (RIPE NCC): Serves in Europe, Central Asia, and the Middle east.

 This is a guide to What is IPv4?
-Here we discuss the introduction to IPv4 and the datagram header along with its limitations, benefits, and usage.
+Here we discuss the introduction to IPv4 and the datagram header and its limitations, benefits, and usage.
 You may also look at the following articles to learn more-